rails/rails/guides/source/security.md

 * The web application at `www.webapp.com` verifies the user information in the corresponding session hash and destroys the project with the ID 1.
 It then returns a result page which is an unexpected result for the browser, so it will not display the image.
 * Bob doesn't notice the attack - but a few days later he finds out that project number one is gone.

-It is important to notice that the actual crafted image or link doesn't necessarily have to be situated in the web application's domain, it can be anywhere - in a forum, blog post or email.
+It is important to notice that the actual crafted image or link doesn't necessarily have to be situated in the web application's domain, it can be anywhere - in a forum, blog post, or email.

 CSRF appears very rarely in CVE (Common Vulnerabilities and Exposures) - less than 0.1% in 2006 - but it really is a 'sleeping giant' [Grossman].
 This is in stark contrast to the results in many security contract works - _CSRF is an important security issue_.